Utilising CO2 and waste to make concrete stronger, cheaper and cleaner

 The technology

-The innovation underpinning Concrete4Change is to engineer a concrete additive material that acts as a carrier for CO2.
+The innovation underpinning Concrete4Change is to produce a calcium based material made from CO2 that is added to concrete to improve strength, reduce cement content and permanently lock away CO2.
 The process can be broken down into four steps as below.

 01